-The individual elected members of the Joint Committee are bound by the codes of conduct from their own council.
-In addition the members are bound by Standing Orders in relation to the regulation of business at the formal Joint Committee meetings.
+The individual elected Members of the Joint Committee are bound by the codes of conduct from their own council.
+During 2014/15 a new (regional) Code of Conduct for all Northern Ireland Councillors came into practice.
+In addition, the Members are bound by Standing Orders in relation to the regulation of business at the formal Joint Committee meetings.